tiagofsv95/hourcontroll/README.md

 ### Warning

 Runs the app in the development mode on Backend either.<br />
-Open [KanbanBack](https://github.com/tiagofsv95/KanbanBack) to view this repository.
+Open [Solidies Project - BackEnd](https://github.com/tiagofsv95/hourcontroll-server/) to view this repository.

 ###### Made with love, affection, much fun and a little hurry, by Tiago Felipe. <3